lunakoly/SpikesDetection/README.md

 ```

 The options mentioned above work the same way as they do in [Visualize Spikes Detection](#Visualize-Spikes-Detection).

+During noise deviation, the graph is not splitted into segments, to avoid generating multiple noise graphs.
+It's assumed this nuance is not crucial in determining the optimal value of the `--bell` parameter.

 Also see [Additional Parameters](#Additional-Parameters) to learn more about other options.